rugging24/pg_pybench/README.md

 # pgbench_py

-# This is written for mostly cross Windows and has been tested on Linux (ubuntu) as Well.
+# This is written for mostly  Windows and has been tested on Linux (ubuntu) as Well.
 # The linux version could be found here :
 #  https://github.com/gregs1104/pgbench-tools